rclone/rclone/docs/content/docs.md

 rclone has 4 levels of logging, `ERROR`, `NOTICE`, `INFO` and `DEBUG`.

 By default, rclone logs to standard error.
-This means you can redirect standard error and still see the normal output of rclone commands (eg `rclone ls`).
+This means you can redirect standard error and still see the normal output of rclone commands (e.g.
+`rclone ls`).

 By default, rclone will produce `Error` and `Notice` level messages.